james-stevens/wallet-ids-in-dns/README.md

 DNS was created to provide a way to attach a human-readable name to a piece of technical data.
 Crypto Wallet Ids seem to fit this model.

-In the past it has been common to use custom DNS records types for different data records, but approval can takes ages and updating the infrastructure takes even longer, so more recently the use of `TXT` records has been preferred.
+In the past it has been common to use custom DNS records types for different data types, but approval can takes ages and updating the infrastructure takes even longer, so more recently the use of hostname prefixes and `TXT` records has been preferred.

 The aim is to be able to move from something like "please pay `btc:1AeCyEczAFPVKkvausLSQWP1jcqkccga9m`" to something more like "please pay `my-name.tld`"